-The Key Stage 3 Curriculum has been structured to give all pupils the chance to develop musicianship skills, so that any pupil with a passion for the subject can achieve a Music qualification by the end of Year 11.
-They will enhance their composition, performance and listening skills.
+The Key Stage 3 Curriculum has been structured, alongside guidance from the National Curriculum, to give all pupils the chance to develop musicianship skills, so that any pupil with a passion and skill set for the subject can achieve a Music qualification by the end of Year 11.

 In Year 7 and 8, students study a range of topics that are designed to spark interest within the subject of Music.
 It is also designed to encourage those already with a passion or experience in music, to excel.
-The lessons evolve around an introduction to the topic, listening tasks, rehearsal lessons and a final assessment.
-Throughout all lessons, students are encouraged to develop skills that will aid them in their future such as- commitment and perseverance, communication, self-discipline and self-motivation, team work, creativity and confidence.
+The lessons contain an introduction to the topic, listening tasks, rehearsal composition or performance lessons and a final assessment.
+See units below:

 In Year 9, students strengthen performance skills, develop their composition skills, work as a solo or in group projects all whilst developing their musicianship skills.
-Students are encouraged to take part in termly concerts to boost their confidence on their instrument as well as performing regularly to the class.
+Students are encouraged to take part in termly concerts to boost their confidence on their instrument as well as developing their ensemble skills.
+See units below:

-Year 9- Live Lounge Unit, Song writing Unit, The Music Industry Introduction, Creating a Music Product, Developing you as a Musician and Music Composition Introduction.
+Live Lounge Unit, Song Writing Unit, The Music Industry Introduction, Creating a Music Product, Developing you as a Musician and Music Composition Introduction.

 Music is a powerful gift that can change our lives in a variety of ways.
 In listening, performing and composing, music can portray emotions that words cannot, instantly effect our mood, enhance our understanding of the world and grants an opportunity to express ourselves.
 Music is part of our daily life as well as a key focus within our communities and school.

 Students will engage with the diverse and dynamic heritage of music, extend their skills in performing and composing and develop a deeper understanding of the need to communicate music through their own choice and to a set brief.
-Students will study a range of set works that vary from Vocal Music, Jazz, Film Music and Fusion whilst broadening their musical repertoire.
+Students will study a range of set works that vary from Vocal Music, Jazz and Programme Music whilst broadening their musical repertoire.

 Music, Music Technology, Music Therapy, Performing Arts, Teaching, Arts Administration, Commercial Music, Journalism, Marketing, Media.